 Some of our best blogs cover material FAQ's.
 Choose your biggest audience and address material questions and concerns via that platform, whether your focus is metal or gemstones, lampwork glass or something else.
 Begin with what you know and then do some research so you can provide accurate information.
 The online marketplace is so saturated now that you can really stand out by providing the details of your jewelry.
 Use our free sterling silver care & info and gold-filled care & info to help educate your customers about their purchase.

 Teaching customers how to clean and care for their jewelry does more than ensure that the jewelry stays in good condition for as long as possible.
 It's also an opportunity to market your brand.
 If you give them a branded card with cleaning and care information, you have the opportunity to keep your name in front of them over time.
 Cleaning and care instructions on your website also help drive web traffic to you and give you a chance to infuse some of the flavor of your brand into the text.

 For information about cleaning sterling silver, read our blog about Silver Cleaning & Care.
-Learn about cleaning gold-filled in our blog 5 Things You May Not Know About Gold-Filled.
+Learn about cleaning gold-filled in our blog What Does Gold-Filled Mean - 6 Things You May Not Know.
 Download our free sterling silver care & info and gold-filled care & info inserts to pass on to your customers.

 Last Thing On, First Thing Off